Transparency

 Video discovery

-We use the YouTube Data API to find the top 10–15 review videos for each dashcam model.
-We filter for videos over 5 minutes, over 1,000 views, and in English.
+We find the top 10–15 review videos for each dashcam model, filtering for videos over 5 minutes and over 1,000 views.
 Brand-owned channels and paid review disclosures are excluded.

 2